 Any City employee or official or other person subject to the Ordinance may request a confidential Board advisory opinion.
 The Board can render binding opinions only as to future conduct.
-If someone discloses a past violation that, the Board concludes, is not minor, the person must report it to an Inspector General.
+If someone discloses a past violation that the Board concludes is not minor, the person may self-report it to the City's Inspector General, or the Board shall.